bijection/nearley-playground/README.md

 6. **Edit some files in `nearley-playground/src/client`.**

-    WHen you save your edits, and the browser will automatically reload.
+    When you save your edits, and the browser will automatically reload.

 7. (optional) **Add a bunch of great functionality and send a PR!**